Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Background and Related Work

-A common problem of all score-based attacks is that the knowledge of confidence scores (which are not required by our attack) is unlikely in black-box scenarios.

-\emph{decision-based attacks} only use the label predicted by the target classifier.
-Brendel et al. \cite{brendel2018decisionbased} started from a randomly generated image classified as the target class and then added perturbations that decrease the distance to a source class image, while maintaining the target classification.
-Ilyas et al. \cite{DBLP:conf/icml/IlyasEAL18} used natural evolutionary strategies (NES) optimization to enable query-efficient gradient estimation, which leads to the generation of misclassified images as seen in gradient-based attacks. \cite{DBLP:journals/corr/abs-1712-08713} uses Bayesian optimization to minimize the probability of the input to be correctly classified.
-Cheng et al. \cite{DBLP:journals/corr/abs-1807-04457} estimated the classifier's confidence score at a decision boundary point, which is identified using binary search, and then used ZOO to estimate the target classifier's gradient.
-Dang et al. \cite{DBLP:conf/ccs/DangHC17} used the rate of feature modifications from known malicious and benign samples as the score and used a hill climbing approach to minimize this score, evading SVM and random forest PDF malware classifiers-based on static features in an efficient manner.
+\emph{Decision-based attacks} only use the label predicted by the target classifier.
+Ilyas et al. \citep{DBLP:conf/icml/IlyasEAL18} used natural evolutionary strategies (NES) optimization to enable query-efficient gradient estimation, which leads to the generation of misclassified images as seen in gradient-based attacks.
+Dang et al. \citep{DBLP:conf/ccs/DangHC17} used the rate of feature modifications from known malicious and benign samples as the score and used a hill climbing approach to minimize this score, evading SVM and random forest PDF malware classifiers based on static features in an efficient manner.
 Our approach, on the other hand, is more generic and can handle RNN classifiers and multiple feature types.
+The performance differences between our approaches and \citep{DBLP:conf/ccs/DangHC17} are presented in Section \ref{subsec:Comparison-to-Previous}.